Presidential Range

 The Presidential Range is a mountain range located in the White Mountains of the U.S. state of New Hampshire.
-Containing the highest peaks of the Whites, its most notable summits are named for American presidents, followed by prominent public figures of the 18th and 19th centuries.
+It contains the highest peaks of the Whites, the most notable of which are named for American presidents, followed by prominent public figures of the 18th and 19th centuries.
 The Presidential Range is notorious for having some of the worst weather on Earth, mainly because of the unpredictability of high wind speeds and whiteout conditions on the higher summits.
 Because of the poor weather conditions, the Presidential Range is often used for mountaineering training for those who go on to climb some of the world's highest mountains, including K2 and Everest.

 Mount Washington, long home of the highest winds recorded on the surface of the Earth at 231 mi/h, is the tallest at 6288 ft, followed by neighboring peaks Mount Adams at 5793 ft and Mount Jefferson at 5712 ft.
 The range is almost entirely in Coos County.

 Notable summits

 The highest mountains in the Presidential Range are named principally for U.S. presidents, with the tallest mountain (Mount Washington) named for the first president and the second tallest (Mount Adams) for the second president.

-Among the range's most notable summits (in sequence from southwest to northeast):